-Theory and maintenance of digital interface circuits, analog-to-digital, digital-to-analog and digital-to-digital conversion circuits.
-Includes data-flow analysis, troubleshooting of conversion circuits, and tie-in to other digital and nondigital systems.
+Theory and maintenance of digital interface circuits, analog-to-digital, digital-to-analog, and digital-to-digital conversion circuits.
+Includes dataflow analysis, troubleshooting of conversion circuits, and tie-in to other digital and nondigital systems.

-AVI2732 Airborne Command Post Communications Systems
+AVI2732 Airborne Command Post Communication Systems

-Advanced theory and operation of satellite communications systems.
+Advanced theory and operation of satellite communication systems.
 Includes data flow, circuit and systems analyses.

-BIOENVIRONMENTAL ENGINEERING
+(BEE) BIOENVIRONMENTAL ENGINEERING